pluralsh/documentation/getting-started/README.md

 This is a guide on how to get Plural running on your own machines using our CLI.
 If you prefer an in-browser Cloud Shell experience with all the dependencies loaded, check out our quickstart guide [here](cloud-shell-quickstart.md).

-## 1. Install Plural cli and dependencies
+## 1. Install Plural CLI and dependencies

 The Plural cli and dependencies are available using a package manager for your system.
 For Mac, we recommend using Homebrew, although our Docker image should be usable on virtually any platform